babadofar/MyOwnRepo/article.md

 ![Kibana test](https://raw.githubusercontent.com/babadofar/MyOwnRepo/master/images/kibanatest.png)

 ## Locking it down
-Now this wasn’t very hard.
+Found by Elastic has worked hard to make the previous steps easy.
 We created an elasticsearch cluster, fed data into it and displayed in Kibana in less than 5 minutes.
 We must have forgotten something!?
 And yes, of course!
 Something about security.
 We made sure to use secure connections with SSL, and the address generated for our cluster contains a 32 character long, randomly generated list of characters, which is pretty hard to guess.
 Should, however, the address slip out of our hands, hackers could easily delete our entire cluster.
 And we don’t want that to happen.
 So let’s see how we can make everything work when we add some basic security measures.

 ## Access control lists
 Found by Elastic has support for access control lists, where you can set up lists of usernames and passwords, with lists of rules that deny/allow access to various paths within elasticsearch.
 This makes it easy to create a "read only" user, for instance, by creating a user with a rule that only allows access to the "/_search" path.
 Found by Elastic has a sample configuration with users searchonly and readwrite.
 We will use these as starting point but first we need to figure out what Kibana needs